St Ambrose RC Primary School - Science Curriculum Intent

 Please click on the link above to view the national curriculum for Science.
 The national curriculum tells you everything that the children will learn over the coming year.

-Science Skills Progression
+Science Knowledge and Skills Progression

 Part of the national science curriculum is workings scientifically.
 This includes 5 key strands of working scientifically to develop key skills in thinking logically, questioning, planning and carrying out investigations and drawing conclusions.